kstewart/kstewart.me/_posts/2010-02-20-mobile-is-the-new-desktop.markdown

 Last year, I attended Apple's Worldwide Developer Conference.
 Although the bulk of the conference was about iPhone OS 3.0 and the bazillions of apps being developed, I mostly went to the Web/Safari tracks.
 All the work regarding HTML5 support seemed much more relevant.
 Web development was moving forward again.

 **STILL**, everybody wanted to know how to build native iPhone apps so they could sell them in the App Store and become millionaires.
-Aside from games and a few other visually complex games, I didn't get it.
+Aside from games and a few other visually complex applications, I didn't get it.
 Sure, the App Store solved some problems and was a great way to ***maybe*** get your app in front of millions of people.
 But, at what cost?

 Flash forward to today.
 There has been plenty of griping about the App Store review process.
 The sheer number of apps makes it difficult to find the gems in a sea of crap.
 Reviews are outdated and can potentially affect sales even though the stated issues may have already been addressed.
 Frankly, the majority of apps I see in the App Store could **EASILY** have been webapps, including [some that friends of mine have made](http://ego-app.com).